wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.3 =
+= 1.9.4 =
-* Added an option to disable email harvester protection, further improved plugin performance/efficiency/speed, and updated the spam filters.
+* Made various performance and speed optimization improvements, added gzip compression to both external JavaScript files, made various other code improvements, and updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==